databricks/cli/docs/commands.md

 Note that if this operation fails it may have succeeded in creating some of the necessary parrent directories.

-## `bricks account workspace-assignment` - The Workspace Permission Assignment API allows you to manage workspace permissions for principals in your account.
+## `databricks account workspace-assignment` - The Workspace Permission Assignment API allows you to manage workspace permissions for principals in your account.

 The Workspace Permission Assignment API allows you to manage workspace permissions for principals in your account.

-### `bricks account workspace-assignment delete` - Delete permissions assignment.
+### `databricks account workspace-assignment delete` - Delete permissions assignment.

 Deletes the workspace permissions assignment in a given account and workspace for the specified principal.

-### `bricks account workspace-assignment get` - List workspace permissions.
+### `databricks account workspace-assignment get` - List workspace permissions.

 Get an array of workspace permissions for the specified account and workspace.

-### `bricks account workspace-assignment list` - Get permission assignments.
+### `databricks account workspace-assignment list` - Get permission assignments.

 Get the permission assignments for the specified Databricks Account and Databricks Workspace.

-### `bricks account workspace-assignment update` - Create or update permissions assignment.
+### `databricks account workspace-assignment update` - Create or update permissions assignment.

 Creates or updates the workspace permissions assignment in a given account and workspace for the specified principal.

 Flags:
  * `--json` - either inline JSON string or @path/to/file.json with request body

-## `bricks workspace-conf` - command allows updating known workspace settings for advanced users.
+## `databricks workspace-conf` - command allows updating known workspace settings for advanced users.

 command allows updating known workspace settings for advanced users.

-### `bricks workspace-conf get-status` - Check configuration status.
+### `databricks workspace-conf get-status` - Check configuration status.

 Gets the configuration status for a workspace.

-### `bricks workspace-conf set-status` - Enable/disable features.
+### `databricks workspace-conf set-status` - Enable/disable features.

 Sets the configuration status for a workspace, including enabling or disabling it.

-## `bricks account workspaces` - These commands manage workspaces for this account.
+## `databricks account workspaces` - These commands manage workspaces for this account.

 These commands manage workspaces for this account.
 A Databricks workspace is an environment for accessing all of your Databricks assets.
 The workspace organizes objects (notebooks,